naninovel/docs/docs/api/index.md

 Name | Type | Description
 --- | --- | ---
 <span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name">AppearanceAndTransition</span> | Pair&lt;String, String&gt; | Appearance to set for the modified background and name of the transition effect to use.
 When transition is not provided, a cross-fade effect will be used by default.
+See [/guide/background-transition-effects.html](https://naninovel.com/guide/background-transition-effects.html) for the list of available transition effects.
 params | Single[] | Parameters of the transition effect. pos | Single[] | Position (in scene local space) to set for the modified actor.
 Scene space described as follows: x0y0 is at the bottom left and x1y1 is at the top right corner of the screen. name | String | Name of the actor to modify.